syKevinPeng/game_sale_analysis/README.md

 or directly download from kaggle webpage: [https://www.kaggle.com/ashaheedq/video-games-sales-2019](https://www.kaggle.com/ashaheedq/video-games-sales-2019)_
 ## 4. Preprocessing <a name="preprocessing"></a>
 In this section, we will load and process the two datasets: "vgsales-12-4-2019.csv" is our main dataset and "video_games.csv" is a complementary dataset we will use to fill in  important missing values like "Global_Sales" and "Critic_Score" in the first dataset.
 **Datasets**
-"vgsales-12-4-2019.csv" is a dataset with 55,792 records of game sales collected by 2019, it is loaded from Kaggle.
+"vgsales-12-4-2019.csv" is a kaggle dataset with around 50000 records of game sales collected in 2019.
-There are missing values in the column "Global_Sales", since this column is important in our analysis, we load another dataset "video_games.csv" to fill in these values as many as possbile.
+There are missing values in the column "Global_Sales", since this column is the predicted value for our model training, we load another dataset "video_games.csv" to fill in these values as many as possbile and drop the rest N/A values.

 "video_games.csv" is a dataset of Steam game sales, we load it from [Github](https://github.com/rfordatascience/tidytuesday/tree/master/data/2019/2019-07-30).
- It has a cloumn "owners" which includes a range of the number of players that own the game, we take the median of this range as the value to replace NaN in the column "Global_Sales", and we will do the same for the missing values in "Critic_Score".
-To merge the two datasets after doing necessary processing, we will use a LEFT JOIN on the columns "Name" and "Year".
+ It has a cloumn "owners" which includes a range of the number of players that own each game, we take the expected value (or median) of every range as the replacement for the missing data in the first dataset, and we will do the same for the missing values in "Critic_Score".
+To merge the two datasets after doing necessary processing, we will use a LEFT JOIN based on the columns "Name" and "Year".
 ### 4.a.
 Load and Clean Data <a name="load-and-clean"></a>
-In the following cells we import the libraries we will use for data preprocessing, then we load the datasets using pandas.read_csv() function and create a preview of the datasets using df.head() function.
+In the following cells we import the libraries,load the datasets using pandas.read_csv() function, and reate a preview of the datasets using df.head() function.

 ```python